cxfeng1/weex/doc/references/gesture.md

 	* `panstart`
 	* `panmove`
 	* `panend`
-* **Horizontal/Vertical Pan**.
+* **Horizontal/Vertical Pan** <span class="weex-version">0.10</span> .
 Mainly used for cell swipe gestures before conflict resolving system is completed. start/move/end state of the gesture will be passed by `state` property.
   * `horizontalpan`
   * `verticalpan`
 * **Swipe**.
 Swipe is fired when user swipe a touch point on the screen.
 A serial of motion will only trigger one Swipe gesture.